| HOME |

 This is an excellent example of the U.S. WWII wrist compass.
 These were most often worn by US paratroopers.
 It does not have a strap, but I have seen them used with anything from leather to canvas web straps.
 I don't think any are incorrect.

 These cases have always been a tough item to find.
 The compass is functional and original WWII issue.
-The case is very nice, but just dirty from use, and could use a hand washing in the sink with some hand soap.
+The case is nice, but just dirty from use, and could use a hand washing in the sink with some hand soap.
 Overall it is a nice item, that is hard to find.

 This one is mint, but unmarked.
 It is perfect with no problems, all snaps are fine.
 Sorry I really can’t say anything bad about this one.